 Financial assets and liabilities at fair value through profit or loss are measured at fair value at the reporting date.
-Changes in fair value are recognised in the statement of profit or loss line Net changes in fair value of investments (incl. property).
+Changes in fair value are recognized in the statement of profit or loss line Net changes in fair value of investments.

-The category at fair value through profit or loss comprise the classes shares with similar characteristics, bonds and other fixed-income securities, loans and receivables, other assets and receivables, cash and cash equivalents, and other financial assets.
+The category at fair value through profit or loss comprises the classes shares with similar characteristics, bonds and other fixed income securities.